kdechant/eamon/PORTING-CLASSIC-ADVENTURES.md

 ## Getting the intro text

 Many adventures have intro text which sets up the plot, explaining the plot, or how the player got to the starting point of the adventure.
 This text isn't stored in the MAIN PGM.
 It's usually stored in a different file on the disk image, one with the same name as the adventure.
 For example, the disk image for "The Temple of Ngurct" (#23) contains a file named "THE TEMPLE OF NGURCT" which has the intro text in it.
 If you use CiderPress (or equivalent) to export this file from the disk image to your computer, you can then copy and paste the text (though it will be all caps).

+Tip: I usually paste the intro text into Microsoft Word and use the "Change Case" feature to convert it to sentence case, then I paste the text from Word into the database.

 If exporting the files from the disk image isn't possible, you may be able to open the disk image in your emulator and print the file to a text file from there.
 Consult your emulator's documentation for how to configure the printer.